 Refugee Training Alliance

-We connect the world's best AI training tools with the field organizations that actually have access to displaced people — and the donors who want to see lasting change.
+We connect the world's best AI training platforms with the universities, resettlement agencies, and humanitarian organizations that serve international students, economic migrants, and refugees — and with the donors who want to fund measurable, lasting change.
 Language is where we start.
-Employability, trauma healing, and global connection are where we go.
+Employability, digital skills, and global connection are where we go.

 Partner With Us